-TIP #10: Use the power of day of week (DoW) data
+TIP #10: Use the power of day of the week (DoW) data

 Another simple way to optimize a media campaign is to analyze and understand the performance of a media channel based on DoW data.
 Typically, you see significant variances in lead performance, traffic conversion rates and ultimately cost per enrollment by the day of the week.

-A typical best practice is that Friday through Sunday are normal touchpoint days (aka the prospecting portion of your media campaign) while earlier weekdays generally perform at peak for lead generation.
+A typical best practice is that Friday through Sunday is normal touchpoint days (aka the prospecting portion of your media campaign) while earlier weekdays generally perform at peak for lead generation.

 Based on your campaign’s objective, you can use this data to allocate budgets against the DoW time patterns.